seek-oss/skuba/docs/deep-dives/github.md

 ---

-GitHub is SEEK's git repository of choice.
+GitHub is the predominant Git host used at SEEK.

-This topic details GitHub integration features baked into **skuba**
+This topic details GitHub integration features baked into **skuba**.

 ---

 ## GitHub annotations

-**skuba** can output issues detected by [`skuba lint`] as GitHub annotations via the [GitHub Checks API]. **skuba** will limit the maximum number of annotations displayed on Github per check run to 200.
+**skuba** can annotate the first 50 issues detected by [`skuba lint`] via the [GitHub Checks API].

-This can be enabled by propagating Buildkite environment variables and the GitHub API token.
+This can be enabled by propagating Buildkite environment variables and a GitHub API token (at SEEK, this token can be configured through Build Agency).
 For example, with the Docker plugin:

 ```yaml